MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     3 │ ROBERT K   103272  12728 │
     =#

-It's possible to independently define queries and combinators.
+We can use `@query` to define reusable queries and combinators.
-Julia values, such as `salary` below, can be queries.
-Furthermore, functions returning queries, such as `stats(x)` can be directly used within a query.

     salary = @query department.employee.salary